If you need to collect feedback from your customers or non-customers in your business-to-business (B2B) space, a survey is an excellent option.

 For this step, you may have a methodology in mind already or perhaps you are trying to determine which is best for your objectives and needs.

 These methodologies can vary from social media data collection to online surveys, focus groups, in-depth interviews, phone surveys, or even mail surveys.

 Each market research methodology offers its own unique pros and cons.

 If you are unsure, a market research company like Drive Research can work with you to explain the options to you which vary in cost and timeframe.

 Some of the best market research companies like ours will offer this advice as part of the quoting and proposal process at no charge.

 One of the largest decisions you'll have as part of the B2B survey process is to determine whether or not to use an independent third-party market research company or not.
 The pros of conducting in-house are the perceived in-house savings on costs.

 However, completing a large undertaking like this in-house often pulls you away from other priorities and may actually take you longer and more hours than if you were to hire a B2B survey company.

 The pros of using a third-party market research company for your B2B survey include:

-(3) Leveraging expertise and capabilities of a market research company that you may not have
+- Leveraging the expertise and capabilities of a market research company that you may not have

 So you've hammered out your objectives, methodology, and use of a B2B survey company.
 Once you decide to move forward with your B2B survey, the next step is to draft a survey instrument.